 If Your Grandchild Has Been Arrested in Philadelphia, Contact Our Experienced Criminal Defense Lawyers

-It is incredibly important that your grandchild who has been accused of a crime be represented by a skilled Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long.
+It is incredibly important that your grandchild who has been accused of a crime be represented by a skilled criminal defense attorney for Drexel students and other children in Philadelphia like those at The Law Offices of Lloyd Long.
 We will work to protect your grandchild’s rights, tell their side of the story, and get their charges downgraded or dismissed.
 Furthermore, we will treat your grandchild as a person going through an emotional experience, and not just as another file to be closed.
 For a free consultation, call our lawyers today at (800) 681-1295.